kompics/kompact/CONTRIBUTING.md

 If you are trying to use Kompact and run into an issue; please file an issue.
 When filing an issue, do your best to be as specific as possible.
 Include the version of Rust you are using (`rustc --version`) and your operating system and version.
-The faster was can reproduce your issue, the faster we can fix it for you!
+The faster we can reproduce your issue, the faster we can fix it for you!

 ## Submitting a PR